 Everett Lee Cole was born June 27, 1933 in his parents’ home located in rural Dewey County, Oklahoma.
 He was the second child and first son of Murl Newton Cole and Bertha Blanche (Young) Cole.
 Everett’s love for country living, farming and ranching remained for his entire life.
 As a young boy he worked hard to help his parents with farming and would rise before daylight to begin his chores before school.
 In his lifetime he did every aspect of farming.
 He oversaw wheat harvest as a young man when his Dad would leave to custom combine from Oklahoma to Nebraska.
 He and his brothers and friends loved to hunt and trap.
 They would run the creeks at night with their faithful dogs and were almost always were successful.
 The boys did this without guns and it was always fun except maybe when the skunk sprayed them!
 Everett would sell the hides for extra money.
 As a young child he moved with his family to the Wind River, Wyoming area.
 They also resided around Delta, Colorado; however, most of his childhood years were lived on the family farm southwest of Vici, Oklahoma.
 Everett was always close to his five siblings: Loreta, Keith, Dean, Linda and Danny.
 He enjoyed many good times with them.

-To send flowers in memory of Everett Lee Cole, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Everett Lee Cole, please visit our Heartfelt Sympathies Store.

 Everett attended grades first through eighth in a one-room country school called Pleasant Ridge and his mode of transportation was walking and riding horses.
 He had a faithful horse named “Sunny” and they spent many wonderful times together.
 His dog, Drummer, was a close companion.
 Everett graduated from Vici High where he excelled in his studies and loved playing baseball.
 His quick speed was noted on several occasions robbing his opponents of home runs with his catches.
 He met the love of his life, Helen Annette Pollard while attending Vici High.
 They were married on October 6th, 1951 and have celebrated 67 anniversaries together.